chigkim/NVDAComputerUse/readme.md

 ## Usage

-This add-on can interact with the desktop applications that is open in the foreground.

 1. Open **NVDA Settings**.
 2. Select the **Computer Use** category.
-3. Enter your **OpenAI API key**.
-4. Adjust the model and confirmation settings if needed.
+3. Enter URL, API key, and model to use via OpenAI compatible Chat Completions API.
-5. Press `NVDA+Shift+Control+U` to open the task dialog.
+4. Press `NVDA+Shift+Control+U` to open the task dialog.
 Enter a task, choose **Perform**.

 The add-on captures the active window, sends the screenshot to the configured model, and follows the model's mouse and keyboard actions until the task is complete, cancelled, or an error occurs.